omri-am/face-recognition-benchmarking-tool/README.md

 - Replace `/path/to/...` with actual paths to your datasets, images, and model weights.
 - Ensure that the pairs files and images directories exist and are correctly formatted.
 - The `batch_cosine_distance` function should be defined or imported as per your implementation.
+- The `output_dir` is organized to include the current date and time for easy tracking of experiments.

 #### Example: Implementing Custom Models and Tasks